iocast/iocast.github.io/page/content/cheatsheet/linux.md

 and change it as follow with the information provided by `wpa_passphrase`.

-Check on wich interface your WiFi is connected.
+Check on which interface your WiFi is connected.

 ```bash
 ifconfig